fedimint/fedimint.org/docs/intro.md

 This is a quick tour through the protocol to help you understand how it works and to answer questions around the trade offs, FAQs and common terms you might hear, as well as a quick overview of the different use cases.

-The purpose of these docs is to how Fedimint works, in a manner that is more easily digestible by a non technical audience.
-Inspired by the bitcoin.org wiki.
+The purpose of this documentation is to how Fedimint works, in a manner that is more easily digestible by a non technical audience, inspired by the bitcoin.org wiki.